 Cash payment \$ 26.0

 Issuance of 873,657 shares of Company's common stock 12.4

 Contingent consideration 4.0

-Total consideration 42.4
+Total consideration \$ 42.4

-At the Acquisition Date, in addition to the \$26.0 million cash, the Company valued the Company's common stock, using \$14.23 per share, which was the closing price on the day that the Company acquired NEPSI and \$4.0 million of contingent consideration for the earnout liability valued as of the Acquisition Date.
-Acquisition costs of \$0.3 million were recorded in selling, general and administrative ("SG&A") costs for the year ended March 31, 2021.
+Total consideration consists of (a) cash of \$26.0 million, (b) issuance of the Company's common stock, using \$14.23 per share, which was the closing price on the day that the Company acquired NEPSI, and (c) \$4.0 million of contingent consideration for the earnout liability valued as of the NEPSI Acquisition Date.
+NEPSI Acquisition costs of \$0.3 million were recorded in selling, general and administrative ("SG&A") costs for the fiscal year ended March 31, 2021.

 The fair value of the contingent consideration was determined using a Monte Carlo model and is accounted for as a derivative liability which is revalued at the fair value determined at each subsequent balance sheet date until the contingencies are resolved and the shares to be issued are determined, with the change in fair value recorded in the current period operating loss.
-See Note 12, "Warrants and Derivative Liabilities" for further details and a summary of key assumptions used to determine fair value in each period.
+See Note 12, "Contingent Consideration" for further details and a summary of key assumptions used to determine fair value in each period.